aleshaleksey/fansys23/01-quick-start.md

     - = [Nat] + [Base] + [Str]
         - = [NAP] + [Str]

-Luckily we don't have to calculate the attack potentials outside of leveling up our characters.
+Luckily we don't have to calculate the attack potentials outside of levelling up our characters.
 And even then we can just use the tables in the "[Base Rules: Tables](02-base-rules.md#tables)".

+___
+#### Spell and Ability Saves

+When spells and some abilities are used, the onus on overcoming their effects is on the character who would be affected.
+In this case, the character who is affected can attempt to roll a "save" against the spell/ability's static "threshold".
+There are six types of saving throw, one for each stat.
+A character can either proficient or not proficient with a save.
+The bonus for the save is as follows:
+- **Not proficient**: [Stat bonus + Base]
+- **Proficient** (Str, Dex, Con): [NAP + Stat bonus]
+- **Proficient** (Int, Wis, Cha): [SAP + Stat bonus]

+The "save threshold" is equal to **[13 + [Nat or Sup] + [Stat bonus]]**.

+If the roll to save ("save") is equal or higher than Threshold, the character avoids some, or all, of the effects of the spell/ability.

 ___
 ### Alignment